curated by Sabine Schaschl

 October 27, 2022 – January 15, 2023

 Before devoting herself to art, Kapwani Kiwanga studied anthropology and comparative religion in Canada.
-Her artistic practice, rooted in research relating to the humanities and social sciences, began in the mid-2000s and comprises sculpture, performance, video and installation.
+Her artistic practice, which began in the mid-2000s, is also rooted in extensive research relating to the humanities and social sciences, and comprises complex installations, sculptures, videos and performances.
 Kiwanga’s projects take her to archives.
-She focuses on the periphery of narratives on underrepresented histories and is particularly interested in issues involving historical and contemporary power imbalances, as well as in knowledge generation.
-The resulting works are captivating, due to the materials selected according to their socio-historical importance, such as beaded textiles, sugar cane paper, and plants, but also due to their lean aesthetics and clear language of forms.
+She focuses on the periphery of narratives on underrepresented histories and is particularly interested in issues involving historical and contemporary power imbalances, as well as in knowledge systems.
+The resulting works are captivating, due to the materials selected on the basis of their socio-historical importance and physical properties, such as selected woods, stones, ceramics or textiles, but also due to their lean aesthetics and clear language of forms.

 Images: Exhibition view, Worldmaking, Museum Haus Konstruktiv, 2022.
 Foto: Stefan Altenburger (1+2) / Kapwani Kiwanga, Winner of the Zurich Art Prize 2022.
 Photo: Bertille Chéret (3)